mohanmca/MohanLearningGround/src/main/md/Mind/Memory_Remember.md

 * Reading technical book for awareness and mastery are different things
 * Use Feynman technique to remember
 * Taking handwritten notes helps, notes acts like "Chronological memory jog"
-* search::study + hacks on hackernews
 * Summarize each chapter in your own words within a single page
 * Exercise MEMORY (SHORT-TERM): Repeat to remember.
 * Exercise MEMORY (LONG-TERM): Remember to repeat.
+* True art of memory is attention

 ## Some techniques used to increase retention of technical material